Business-to-business (B2B) payment acceptance doesn’t have to be as costly, complicated or time-consuming as you think.

 B2B transactions are typically larger amounts so businesses want peace of mind.
 They want to know that once they hit “process”, the money will quickly and securely land in their account.
 Your payment processor should advocate on your company’s behalf – and that includes offering the support and education you need.

-That’s something Brian takes pride in.
+That’s something Aaron takes pride in.
 “When I get a merchant on board, I emphasize the fact that I won’t give them a 1-800 number and say, ‘Good luck.’”
-I tell them they should call or email me directly and I’ll answer any questions that may arise or I’ll iron out any issues that may come up,” Brian says.
+I tell them they should call or email me directly and I’ll answer any questions that may arise or I’ll iron out any issues that may come up,” Aaron says.

 Contact Infintech online or call 1-800-621-8931.